nickjbrowning/qml-lightning/README.md

 This will download the MD9 datasets, as well as the QM9 dataset.

-now run the following command to do some ML learning only energies:
+now run the following command to do some ML, learning only energies:

 ```python
 python3 train_single.py -ntrain 1000 -ntest 500 -nfeatures 8192 -npcas 128 -sigma 3.0 -llambda 1e-12 -forces 0